 - 10.2.1 Parents who are concerned that their child or another pupil within the school is being bullied should inform an appropriate member of staff.
-This is likely to be: - (a) in the Senior School: the Tutor or Head of Year - (b) in the Junior School: the Form Teacher, Head of Year, Assistant Head (Pastoral) of the Junior School - (c) in the Pre-School: their child's Key Worker or Pre-School Lead.
+This is likely to be: - (a) in the Senior School: the Tutor or Head of Year - (b) in the Junior School: the Form Teacher or Head of Year - (c) in the Pre-School: their child's Key Worker or Pre-School Lead.